 Other Amplitude-Modulation Effects

-Now that we’ve discussed ring modulation pedals and how they work, essentially, as amplitude-modulators.
-Let’s have a look at other pedals that alter the amplitude of the signal to produce their effects.
+Now that we've discussed ring modulation pedals and how they work, essentially, as amplitude modulators.
+Let's look at other pedals that alter the amplitude of the signal to produce their effects.

 Other pedal types that are designed primarily to alter the amplitude of the signal are:

-Tremolo pedals can be though of as ring modulation pedals with LFOs (low-frequency oscillators) rather than modulation signals in the audible frequency range.
+Tremolo pedals can be thought of as ring modulation pedals with LFOs (low-frequency oscillators) rather than modulation signals in the audible frequency range.

-The LFO of a tremolo pedal alters the amplitude of the signal, bringing the signal up and down in level.
-It does so at a rate that is heard as actual amplitude modulation rather than as an additional pitch (as is the case with ring modulation).
+The LFO of a tremolo pedal alters the signal's amplitude, bringing the signal up and down in level.
+It does so at a rate that is heard as actual amplitude modulation rather than an additional pitch (as is the case with ring modulation).

 That being said, the effect of tremolo can be heard as altering the amplitude of the signal at a fast rate.

-The Electro-Harmonix Stereo Pulsar (link to check the price on Amazon) is an example of a stereo tremolo pedal.
+The Electro-Harmonix Stereo Pulsar is an example of a stereo tremolo pedal.

 Volume pedals are generally designed as expression pedals (with treadle-type foot controller).
 They control to volume or amplitude of the signal passing through their circuit.

 This volume control is achieved by means of attenuation rather than by applying gain.